- What if my dog needs to see the doctor?

 Do you let intact males into Paws Chateau?

 No. All male dogs are required to be fixed by 6 months.

 My female dog is in heat.
 Can she stay?

 No. A female in heat tends to stress out the boys.
 All female dogs are required to be fixed by 6 months.

 Why do you do a Temperament Test on my dog?

 We evaluate every dog before allowing them into our daycare.
 Not all dogs enjoy playing in a group setting.
 For the safety of all the dogs, we want to be sure any dog entering our open play daycamp is a good fit for group play.
 Some dogs may play well at home with neighbor dogs, but when brought into a large group of dogs they may act differently.
 We take socializing dogs seriously and safety is our top priority, and aggressive or unfriendly behavior can be dangerous for both dogs and staff members alike.
-Temperament tests are scheduled in 30 minute increments, Monday through Saturday, beginning at 10am and ending at 12pm.
+Temperament tests are scheduled by appointment, Monday through Saturday, beginning at 10am and ending at 12pm.
 Only 3 new dogs are permitted per day (we interview all dogs to make sure everyone plays nice.)

 How about giving my dog their medicine?